 and flexible transportation options while helping to reduce area congestion

 and pollution in one of the region's fastest growing areas.
-In FY 2013, PRTC had more than 135 buses in its active fleet carrying nearly 3.2 million passengers, and another 705,000 people rode in PRTC-affiliated carpools and vanpools.
-In addition, VRE carried more than 4.6 million passengers in FY 2013.
-PRTC has
+In FY 2016, PRTC had more than 160 buses in its active fleet carrying more than 2.8 million passengers, and another 1.3 million people rode in PRTC-affiliated carpools and vanpools.

-17 commissioners comprise the PRTC Board of Commissioners.
+The PRTC Board of Commissioners is comprised of 17 members.
 Thirteen are locally elected officials from its six member jurisdictions: City of Fredericksburg (1), City of Manassas (1), City of Manassas Park (1), Prince William County (6), Stafford County (2), and Spotsylvania County (2).
 Three of the commissioners are appointed from the General Assembly (one Senator and two Delegates).
 The other commissioner represents the Virginia Department of Rail and Public Transportation (VDRPT).

 Membership in PRTC allows for the collection of a 2.1% Motor Fuels Tax which is used for transportation improvements in the region.
 PRTC focuses on transportation planning and operating initiatives with its bus, rail, and ridematching services, as well as transportation planning studies, capital project management, policy analysis, and regional coordination.